nikolaus-lemberski/servicemesh-demo/README.md

 ### Observe unencrypted traffic
 By default, mTLS is enabled in the Service Mesh using the "permissive" mode, which allows two communcating sidecars to accept both plain-text traffic as well as connections encrypted with mTLS.

-To demonstrate the usages of mTLS, first create a namespace "test-mtls" and switch to it:
+To demonstrate the usage of mTLS, first create a namespace "test-mtls" and switch to it:
 ```sh
 oc new-project test-mtls
 ```